Helping Your Temporomandibular Joint (TMJ) Heal

 Staying away from triggers

 Certain activities (called triggers) strain the TMJ, making symptoms worse.
-The tips below can help you avoid common triggers and limit strain.
+The tips below can help you stay away from common triggers and limit strain:

 Don’t eat hard or chewy foods.
 These include nuts, pretzels, popcorn, chips, gum, caramel, gummy candies, carrots, whole apples, hard breads, and even ice.